 Can I designate my Vassar Fund gift to a specific area of interest?

 Yes, you can designate your gift within The Vassar Fund.
-When making your donation you will have the option to select from the following areas of interest: Vassar's Greatest Needs, The Library Program, Campus Preservation, Faculty Salaries and Research, Scholarships, Residential Life, and Sustainability.
+When making your donation you will have the option to select from the following areas of interest: Vassar's Greatest Needs, Library, Campus Preservation, Faculty Salaries and Research, Scholarships, Residential Life, and Sustainability.